-Established in 1999 by journalist Heather Stimmler-Hall, it’s the oldest independent and locally-owned website about Paris in English, for both visitors and residents.
+Established in 1999, Secrets of Paris the oldest independent and locally-owned website about Paris in English, for both visitors and residents.
 Today it remains the trusted reference for alternative news, original feature stories, useful sightseeing advice, reviews and recommendations, and insider information about Paris written by professional journalists, travel writers and local experts living and working in Paris.

 100% Ad-Free & Independent

 The Secrets of Paris website is completely self-sustained through our Secrets of Paris Tours & Travel Planning Services, our Paris Travel Writing Workshops, and our guidebook publishing imprint Fleur de Lire Press (including Paris Pastry Guide and the Naughty Paris Guide).

 We support responsible journalism and promote sustainable tourism.
 What does that mean for you?

 Responsible Journalism = Accountability Our readers appreciate our commitment to the traditional journalistic values of accuracy, fairness, transparency, integrity, and independence.
 We believe there’s a real desire for reliable, in-depth, well-written, engaging, informative, and original travel writing.
 Secrets of Paris serves our local community of English-speaking residents and visiting travelers, not advertisers, marketing reps, corporate brands or search engines.